virajbhutada/Bharat-Intern-DATA-SCIENCE-TASKS-/README.md

 **Visual Odyssey**: Embark on a visual exploration, painting a vivid picture of survival probabilities and demographic nuances.

-**Modeling Marvels**: Witness the power of machine learning as we employ cutting-edge models to predict survival outcomes, demystifying the art of data-driven predictions.
+**Modeling Marvels**: Witness the power of machine learning as I employ cutting-edge models to predict survival outcomes, demystifying the art of data-driven predictions.

 Get ready for this exhilarating dual-task adventure, where Google's stock market becomes a canvas for analysis, and the Titanic's story unfolds through the lens of data science!